What’s next for Prince Andrew? Exile from public life and a tainted image, royal-watchers say.

 The amount and details of the settlement with Andrew’s accuser, Virginia Giuffre, were not disclosed in a court filing in New York on Tuesday.
-Andrew has repeatedly denied the sex abuse allegations outlined in the lawsuit and has not been criminally charged.
-He does not admit wrongdoing in a statement on the settlement.
+Andrew has repeatedly denied the sex abuse allegations outlined in the lawsuit, and he did not admit wrongdoing in a statement on the settlement.

+The end of the lawsuit may allow Buckingham Palace to move on and away from Andrew’s scandals.
+It avoids any further embarrassing revelations that might have emerged in court proceedings.

-But in the court of public opinion, he is badly damaged.
+But in the court of public opinion, Andrew is badly damaged.

 “I think it’s all over for him, any kind of public life,” said Dickie Arbiter, the queen’s former press secretary and royal commentator.